simonw/image-diff/README.md

     image-diff first.jpg second.jpg -o diff.png

+## Count differing pixels

+To count the number of pixels that have changed, use `image-diff count`:

+    image-diff first.jpg second.jpg

+This will output a number followed by a newline.

 ## Compile an image

 The `image-diff compile` command exists mainly to make this tool easier to test.